rita33cool1/qasystem_app/README.md

-# NativeScript Vue.js Template
+# Q&A system

+---

+## Quick Guide
 This repo serves as the starting point for NativeScript + Vue.js projects, using [nativescript-vue](https://github.com/rigor789/nativescript-vue).
+Use NativeScript Vue.js template to develop.

+---

+## Introduction
+This application wish to implement a question and answer system, which is designed to let users can ask questions and get the answers they want more quickly.

+Current features:
+1. Register
+2. Login
+3. Send question with expertises
+4. Edit/Delete question
+5. Question List
+6. User List
+7. Show/Change Profile
+8. Logout
+9. Personal Problem List
+10. Friend List
+11. Follow List
+12. Friend request/confirm
+13. Follow the specific user
+14. Show the specific question detail
+15. Show the specific user profile
+16. Send/Show/Edit/Delete comment to the specific question
+17. Send/Show/Edit/Delete answer to the specific question
+18. Star the specific question
+19. Score up/down the specific question

+---

-## Install
+## Software Installation
 相關說明 :
 https://docs.nativescript.org/start/quick-setup